gyselroth/monitoring-plugin-elasticsearch-cluster/README.md

-# Monitoring Plugin: Galera cluster
+# Monitoring Plugin: Elasticsearch cluster

 ### Description
 Monitor the status of your elasticsearch cluster.
 This script does monitor the value "status" from "ES_API/_cluster/health" if not specified anything else.